rust-lang/book/second-edition/src/ch19-02-advanced-lifetimes.md

 `Parser` with lifetime parameters</span>

 This code compiles just fine.
-It tells Rust that a `Parser` holds a reference to a `Context` with lifetime `'a`, and that `Context` holds a string slice that also lives as long as the reference to the `Context` in `Parser`.
+It tells Rust that a `Parser` holds a reference to a `Context` with lifetime `'a` and that `Context` holds a string slice that also lives as long as the reference to the `Context` in `Parser`.
 Rust’s compiler error message stated that lifetime parameters were required for these references, and we’ve now added lifetime parameters.

 Next, in Listing 19-14, we’ll add a function that takes an instance of `Context`, uses a `Parser` to parse that context, and returns what `parse` returns.
-This code doesn’t quite work:
+This code doesn’t quite work.

 <span class="filename">Filename: src/lib.rs</span>